webinarium/php-properties/README.md

 ## Performance

 Annotations are expensive.
 To work around this the trait caches parsed annotations in memory, so they are parsed only once (per web-request).
 Below is a table of few benchmarks for different ways to work with class properties.
 Each number is amount of seconds which took to read a property 100000 (one hundred thousand) times.
-Number are calculated from 5 sequental runs.
+Numbers are calculated from 5 sequental runs.

 | Method to read a property | Min time | Avg time | Max time |
 |:-------------------------------- | --------:| --------:| --------:|